BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2_1_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md

 $ /usr/bin/gpg --lsign `sudo -u user1 /usr/bin/gpg --list-keys | grep pub | awk '{print $2}' | awk -F/ '{print $2}'`
 $ /usr/bin/gpg --verify ~user1/SHA256SUMS.asc
 ```
 Amongst the info you get back from the last command should be a line telling you that you have a "Good signature".
+(Don't worry about the warning.)

 ### Verify Bitcoin SHA